tttor/ctrl-foundation/method/README.md

 ## model-based
 ### pros
 * sample-efficient
-* Model learning transfers across tasks and environment configurations (learning physics)
+* model learning transfers across tasks and environment configurations (learning physics)
 ### cons
 * suffer from significant bias, since complex unknown dynamics cannot always be modeled accurately enough
-* Two sources of approximation error: learn model, estimate a value function using the learned model:
+* 2 sources of approximation error: learn model, estimate a value function using the learned model

 ### method:
 * sample-efficient:
-PILCO_2015,
+PILCO_2015, TEXPLORE_2013,
 ...

 ### method: planning
 * online:
-DESPOT_2017,
-POMCP_2010,
-AEMS_2007, ...
+DESPOT_2017, POMCP_2010, AEMS_2007, ...
 * offline:
-SARSOP, PBVI_2003, Perseus_2005, HSVI, ...,
+SARSOP, PBVI_2003, Perseus_2005, HSVI, ...
-most are point-based approaches that sample belief states by simulating some random interactions of the agent with the environment and then maintain at most one $\alpha$-vector per sampled belief state.
+(most are point-based approaches that sample belief states by simulating some random interactions of the agent with the environment and then maintain at most one $\alpha$-vector per sampled belief state)

 ### combining offline and online planning approaches,
 By using policies computed offline